project-asgard/asgard/README.md

 is to ask a general question, request a new feature, or propose a contribution to the code base.

-The ASGarD project is led by David Green at Oak Ridge National Laboratory.
+The ASGarD project was initiated by David Green at Oak Ridge National Laboratory.

 For technical questions, contact Miroslav Stoyanov (stoyanovmk@ornl.gov) at